 A little more knowledge can improve quality.
-Credit: Olam Specialty Coffee
+Credit: Covoya Specialty Coffee

 Could Europe be where it really takes off?
 Phil believes Europe is on the cusp of a major specialty coffee boom – and he is eagerly anticipating the explosion.

 Cupping will increase understanding of coffee.
-Credit: Olam Specialty Coffee
+Credit: Covoya Specialty Coffee

 A Future Without Exports?